Advanced Scheduling Makes its Debut in San Francisco.

 This section of the law means that when employers are faced with scheduling absences due to sick leave or other short-term emergencies, they are unable to adjust.
 Employees in San Francisco are entitled to paid sick leave, but in many cases may not inform the employer 3 days ahead.
 This means the employer has no choice but to pay penalty pay and bring in another employee or to ask the other employees to do more during those hours to cover absent employees.

-It also makes it difficult and expensive for businesses to adjust schedules based on unexpected whether, events or consumer traffic.
+It also makes it difficult and expensive for businesses to adjust schedules based on unexpected weather, events or consumer traffic.

 Successor Employer Clause